 My Lords, I concur with the noble Earl that arts, PE et cetera, are vital to the well-being and recovery not just of children but of adults.
 Yes, the guidance makes clear that schools should return to a broad and balanced curriculum, with some flexibility, though, for teachers in relation to how pupils recover in the core subjects.
 Key stage 4 students should be expected to continue to study all their examination subjects.
 However, there may be exceptional circumstances where it is best that a pupil is not entered for the full range that they were intending to study next year, but we leave that matter with school teachers.
 As I say, it is exceptional: the noble Earl will be aware that Ofsted will begin visiting schools again in September, and the breadth of the curriculum is one of the matters it will be discussing collaboratively with schools.

 I declare my chairmanship of the Baker Dearing Educational Trust, which sustains and supports 48 university technical colleges.
 I am afraid that I do not share the Minister’s optimism.
-There is a real danger that in GCSEs next year the arts and cultural subjects are likely to be dropped or made second rate—indeed, the advice from Ofqual and examining boards is to focus just on eight academic subjects.
+There is a real danger that in GCSEs next year the arts and cultural subjects are likely to be dropped or made second rate—indeed, the advice from Ofqual and examining boards is to focus on just eight academic subjects.
 This is extremely disadvantageous, because these subjects are popular with disadvantaged and less gifted children and should be available.
 The Government should make sure that they are preserved.
 Since 2010, these subjects have dropped by 25% to 30%.
 What has happened to the broad-based curriculum I introduced in the 1980s?

 The broad base is now the broad and balanced curriculum, which was introduced as the new Ofsted framework last September.
 My noble friend is correct that we want to see the broad curriculum taught from September.
 We are also aware that extra-curricular use of arts and music is important for arts subjects, for which we fund a number of initiatives, including the essential life skills course for opportunity areas, which focuses on extra-curricular activities for disadvantaged children in those areas.